Archaeology-ABM/NASSA-modules/2022-Vlach-001/README.md

-# Experimental environment for tasting of large array of theoretical conditions for development epidemic event within various quantitative, spatial and connectedness (network structure) aspects.
+# Epidemic Network
 *by Marek Vlach*

+Experimental environment for testing of large array of theoretical conditions for development epidemic event within various quantitative, spatial and connectedness (network structure) aspects.

 ## License